 Improvements have also been made to reduce the rolling shutter effect and important features such as the Zebra patterns and Focus peaking are also included any will provide you with a lot of help when it comes to achieving the perfect exposure and accurate focus.
 The A7 III is also well-equipped on the audio front thanks both the headphone and microphone jacks finding their way onto the camera body, as is also the case with all the necessary tools to control the microphone levels.
 The capable 693-point Hybrid AF system does a lot of work to ensure that the autofocus performance is kept at very high standards, something that should always be the case with a modern flagship camera (which it still isn’t for some).
 We would even dare to say that it comes very close to Canon’s popular Dual Pixel AF technology in terms of its speed and accuracy and it’s great to see that other camera manufacturers are catching up to Canon in this area.
 Since the A7 III also features a touch-sensitive screen, focusing with this camera is a breeze no matter if you’re an advanced or an amateur user.
 Add to all of that the full suite of manual exposure controls, the very effective 5-axis SteadyShot image stabilization and the ability to customize a large number of buttons to perform a different set of functions that can be set only to work in movie mode and it becomes quite obvious that the Sony Alpha A7 III is one of Sony’s best mirrorless cameras that could appeal to professional videographers.
 Now, let us see if the same can be said about its ability to capture quality photographs.

 We’ve already established the fact that the Sony A7 III presents itself as a great choice for those professionals that need a portable full frame mirrorless camera that will give them the right tools to record high-quality audio and sharp 4K footage but is it as capable when it comes to providing its potential buyers with satisfactory photo quality.
 Well, as you could have already guessed, it does a very good job in that regard.
 While it may not feature as much megapixels as some of the other modern flagships (including the Sony’s own A7R III camera) it does manage to produce very sharp photos when paired with a quality lens thanks even with its resolution of 24 megapixels thanks to the very weak AA filter and Sony’s mature JPEG processing algorithms.
+It has the same megapixels with Canon EOS M50.
 It even manages to outperform the more expensive Sony A9 in regard to sharpness.
 Still, it’s the biggest strength isn’t in the resolution it’s able to produce, but in dynamic range and noise performance.
 It is easily one of the best cameras on the market in terms of its capabilities to cope with those two areas.
 You can rest assured that you’ll be able to cope with any kind of lighting conditions (as long as you shoot in RAW, of course) with the A7 III and get results that range from very usable to simply excellent.

 So, getting a fine balance of light and dark areas and as little noise as possible shouldn’t be an issue with this camera.
 The advanced 5-axis in-body image stabilization surely helps whenever the great low light performance is necessary as it will allow you to keep your shutter speeds and ISO sensitivities at their lower values.
 Such a good image quality will also give you a lot of room when it comes to reducing your file sizes thanks to the included compressed RAW option and will also yield bigger buffer size when using the camera’s fast 10 fps burst rate.
 Of course, no modern camera would be complete without a comprehensive set of different effects, creative styles, picture profiles and other similar features and the Sony A7 III is filled to the brim with those.
 First, there are the Creative Styles which can range from simple ones like Vivid and Neutral, to more advanced like Landscape, Autumn leaves and Light.
 You can also create your own profiles and save your own adjustments for contrast, saturation, and sharpness.
 Then there are the different Picture Effects, which will drastically change the look of your photos and give them an entirely new feel (like the Toy Camera, Posterization, Retro Photo or the Pop Color effects).
 Lastly, you’ll also be able to choose one of the two included Color Space profiles; sRGB is your standard profile, while the AdobeRGB is best to be used for prints that require even wider color space than the usual.